anonutopia/anonutopians/anonwallet.md

 - [x] send ABTC to internal address
 - [x] send ABTC to BTC address
 - [x] exchange BTC to ANO
+- [x] exchange ETH to other currencies
+- [x] send AETH to ETH address